 Donna Beairsto is the administrative assistant.

-Donna has worked for Hernando County Extension Service for 22 years.
+Donna has worked for Hernando County Extension Service for 24 years.
 Born and raised in the Hudson Valley area of New York State, Donna has made Florida her home for 27 years.
 Donna manages the financial affairs of the Extension Office and various other duties supporting all the Extension Agents.
-She is a proud grandmother of 3 and lives in Brooksville with her mom Phyllis and faithful dog...Rosie the boxer.¬†
+She is a proud grandmother of 3 and lives in Brooksville.

 The Extension provides scientifically-based agricultural, human and natural resources knowledge that citizens use in making decisions which contribute to an improved life.